Keppy's MIDI Converter

 Click on Import soundfont(s)

-You could also add other VST plugins, such as reverb plugins.
 You can explore more plugins on plugins4free.com for free.
 After getting one, you could click [Load]

 on one of the plugin slots, then select the *.dll